hackclub/hackclub/workshops/intro_to_raspi/README.md

 > Credits: [https://pinout.xyz](https://pinout.xyz)

-For more information visit the [official site](https://www.raspberrypi.org) of Raspberry Pi.
-They have lot of resources and materials to get you started 😊
+For more information, visit the [official site](https://www.raspberrypi.org) of Raspberry Pi.
+They have a lot of resources and materials to get you started 😊